.:. 10 Corso Como

 On the corner of Via Paolo Lomazzo, fashion clothing for men at an outstanding quality.
 Both classic and sportswear are for sale, with top brands such as Lacoste, Fay, Barbour, Brema, Woolrich, Canali and Harmont & Blaine.

-A few steps from Piazza Duomo towards Piazza Cordusio.
 The shop caters for those who love velvet and made-to-measure (but not only) clothing.
 It has exclusive sale of the Visconti di Modrone velvet, the finest in Europe, of which Guenzati stocks the entire range of thirty colors.
 And also a wide array of hats, scarves, ties, socks and the "root umbrellas".

 In the parochial Italy of the early 1960s, Krizia was among the first to successfully launch the mini-skirt, knitted dresses and prêt-à-porter.
 Crazy Krizia, as the Americans nicknamed her, has been creating her zoological, architectural and geometrical sweaters and dresses for forty years now, with materials playing a role as crucial as design.
 The headquarters - or Spazio Krizia - are a magnificent period building opposite Palazzo Dugnani and the Public Gardens.